ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
-                                    The GPP in Paraguay was conducted for the <i>WJP's The Rule of Law in Paraguay: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Datum Internacional S.A. and BM Business Partners, based in Lima, Peru.
-Datum Internacional S.A. and BM Business Partners administered the surveys between April and June 2021, conducting face-to-face interviews using a multi-stage random sampling design.
-The target population group for this survey included 1000 aged 18 years or older residing across 17 departments and districts throughout the country.
+                                    The GPP in Paraguay was conducted for the <i>WJP's The Rule of Law in Paraguay: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Datum Internacional S.A./BM Business Partners, based in Lima, Peru.
+Datum Internacional S.A./BM Business Partners administered the surveys between April and June 2021, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+The target population group for this survey included Paraguayans aged 18 years or older residing across 17 departments and districts throughout the country.
                                 </p>
-                                <p class="mb-0 c-purple"><b>SAMPLE SIZE & SAMPLE FRAME</b></p>
+                                <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Paraguay represents an achieved total sample size of 1,000 interviews distributed proportionally across .na.character 17 departments and one capital district.
-Datum Internacional S.A. and BM Business Partners based the sampling frame on the Datum Internacional S.A./BM Business Partners based the sampling frame on the most recent census figures from the National Institute of Statistics (INE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization, acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
+Datum Internacional S.A./BM Business Partners based the sampling frame on the most recent census figures from the National Institute of Statistics (INE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Spanish, can be found in the Appendix of this report.
                                 </p>